boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/php-with-javascript.md

             }
      ```

- 8. To get particular dashboard details, implement the `GetDetails()`, which uses the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail` and value from the  `GetSignatureUrl()` method is appended as query parameters in the URL to get details of particular dashboard.
+ 8. To obtain specific dashboard details, you should implement the `GetDetails()` function, which utilizes the `GetSignatureUrl()` method to generate the algorithm.
+In this API, the `embedQuerString`,`userEmail`, and the value from the `GetSignatureUrl()` method are appended as query parameters in the URL to retrieve the details of a specific dashboard.

- 9. Now, right-click and choose the `PHP Server: Server project`.
+ 9. Now, right-click and select the `PHP Server: Server project`.
     ![Authorize Server](/static/assets/javascript/sample/images/php_run.png#max-width=30%)